pouria-zamani/course_template/syllabus.md

 permalink: /syllabus/
 ---

+# Computer-Aided Digital System Design (CAD)!
+* “A New Golden Age for Computer Architecture: Domain-Specific Hardware/Software Co-Design, Enhanced Security, Open Instruction Sets, and Agile Chip Development”
+By John L. Hennessy and David A. Patterson

 # 1.Introductions and basic concepts
 * History of digital systems
 * Investigating the Growth of Digital Systems Design Industry